Overview

 Professional Affiliations

-American Academy of Matrimonial Lawyers - fellow; immediate past president, Connecticut Chapter of AAML
+American Academy of Matrimonial Lawyers - Fellow; Past President, Connecticut Chapter of AAML

-Connecticut Bar Association - former statewide chair of the Young Lawyer's Section Family Law Committee (2000-2004)
+Connecticut Bar Association - appointed by the CBA president as co-chair of the 2022-2023 Limited Scope Representation Committee; former statewide chair of the Young Lawyer's Section Family Law Committee (2000-2004)

 Hartford County Bar Association - Family Law Section Co-chair